zmoore-usgs/coastal-hazards/Docker/README.md

 docker-compose up
 `

-If you are not on the doi network, do not specify that variable.
-If you need parameterized environments, add the appropriate `CCH_ENV_LOCAL` value as described in the "Parameterized Environment Variables" section.

 #### Running The Portal and GeoServer locally with all other services in containers
 ================

 Run a command like the following to stand up the relevant containers:

 `
-CCH_ENV_LOCAL="_local" docker-compose up cch_keycloak cch_postgres cch_rserve
+docker-compose up cch_keycloak cch_postgres cch_rserve
 cch_n52_wps
 `